xonixx/blog/goawk_cover.md

 #### Chosen implementation approach

-Working closely with AWK for my project one day I came across the GoAWK.
+Working closely with AWK for my project, one day I came across the GoAWK.
 Out of curiosity I tried running the Makesure with it.
 This revealed some bugs in GoAWK, that I've reported, and they were fixed promptly by Ben Hoyt, the creator.
 So eventually GoAWK passed the test suite of Makesure.

 At that time I myself started getting interested in learning Golang.
 So I was happy to contribute myself some other minor bug I've encountered.
 Overall I really liked the project and especially the author behind it.
 I can't help but recommend [his technical blog](https://benhoyt.com/writings/) - very well written and interesting.